King Vidor: Solomon and Sheba (1959)

 Solomon and Sheba is one of a cycle of bible-based epics popular favored by Hollywood during the 1950s.
 The film is best remembered as the Vidor's last commercial production of his long career in Hollywood.

 A tragic footnote is attached to this picture.
 Six weeks into production the leading man, 45-year-old star Tyrone Power, suffered a heart attack during a climactic sword fight scene.
 He died within the hour.
 Considered the "ultimate nightmare" for any major movie production, the entire film had to be re-shot, with the lead role of Solomon now recast with Yul Brynner.

-The death of Tyrone Powers was less a financial disaster and more a creative loss.
-Vidor was bereft of an actor who had grasped the complex nature of the Solomon figure, adding depth to Powers' performance.
+The death of Power was less a financial disaster and more a creative loss.
+Vidor was bereft of an actor who had grasped the complex nature of the Solomon figure, adding depth to Power's performance.
 Brynner and Vidor were instantly at loggerheads when the leading man substituted a portrayal of an "anguished monarch" for an Israelite king who would "dominate each situation without conflict."
 Vidor reported, "it was an attitude that affected the depth of his performance and probably the integrity of the film."

 Leading lady Gina Lollobrigida adopted Brynner's approach to her character development of her Queen of Sheba, adding another facet of discord with the director.

 Solomon and Sheba includes some impressive action sequences, including a widely cited battle finale in which Solomon's tiny army faces an approaching onslaught of mounted warriors.
 His troops turn their burnished shields to the sun, the reflected light blinding the enemy hordes and sending them careening into an abyss.
 Astonishing sequences such as these abound in Vidor's work, prompting film historian Andrew Sarris to observe "Vidor was a director for anthologies [who] created more great moments and fewer great films than any director of his rank."

 Despite the setbacks that plagued the production and the ballooning costs associated with the reshoot, Solomon and Sheba "more than earned back its costs."

 Contrary to claims that Solomon and Sheba ended Vidor's career, he continued to receive offers to film major productions after its completion.
 The reasons for the director's disengagement from commercial film-making are related to his age (65) and to his desire to pursue smaller and more personal movie projects.
 Reflecting on independent productions, Vidor remarked, "I'm glad I got out of it."